bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.8.13* ** *- TBD*

 - Updated to the latest Satellite Base Class (will not make any difference in operation).
+- Added a filter for the Service Body Description.
+People have been pasting junk in there, and it's been causing problems.

 ***Version 2.8.12* ** *- March 4, 2017*